envgoinc/can_testbench/README.md

 # CAN Test Bench

 A graphical tool for interacting with and visualizing CAN (Controller Area Network) signals.
+Uses dbc files to display messages and signals in the system.

 ## Features